jkomiyama/qtlamp/README.md

 4\.
 [Misc](#misc)
 - - -

+.
 <a name="about"></a>

 ## 1\.
 About
-  This is a C++ package for dueling bandit simulations.
+  This is a C++ package for statistical emerging pattern mining (SEPM) simulations.
-  This package is designed to be
-  1. Simple : easy to understand and extend, but not optimized for speed.
-  2. Independent : does not require external library.
+  For the details of SEPM, see [our paper](http://sepmpaper.com) The implementation of this package is based on [LCM++](https://code.google.com/archive/p/lcmplusplus/).

 + Policies:
  -  RMED [1]